Operadic Fibrations and Unary Operadic 2-categories: Operadic Grothendieck construction

 \section{Operadic Grothendieck construction}

-\lettrine{F}{or} a unary operadic 2-category $\bO$ and a 1-connected categorical $\bO$-operad $\tP$, we introduce its operadic Grothendieck construction, i.e.~a unary operadic 2-category $\int_\bO \tP$ with a projection $\pi_\tP\colon \int_\bO \tP\to \bO$.
+For a unary operadic 2-category $\bO$ and a 1-connected categorical $\bO$-operad $\tP$, we introduce its operadic Grothendieck construction, i.e.~a unary operadic 2-category $\int_\bO \tP$ with a projection $\pi_\tP\colon \int_\bO \tP\to \bO$.
 We make the construction explicit.
 For non-1-connected operads the construction is obtained simply by weakening the 1-connected condition.

 Observe that for any $\C\in \Cat$, the lax coslice category $\C/\Cat$ is again monoidal.
-We keep our convention that lax means `from many to one', hence morphisms $F\to G$ of $\C/\Cat$ are pairs $(H,\alpha)$:
+We~keep the convention that lax means `from many to one'.
+The morphisms $F\to G$ of $\C/\Cat$ are pairs $(H,\alpha)$: